Djursholmsbanan: History

 The trains on Djursholmsbanan were driven on electricity, originally from its own power plant at Stocksund harbour, close to the then Stocksund railway station.
-The network north and east of Djursholms Ösby was owned by Djursholmsbanan, while the trains shared the tracks with the steam powered Rimbo trains of Stockholm–Roslagens Järnvägar (SRJ) between Djursholms Ösby and Stockholm Östra station.
+The network north and east of was owned by Djursholmsbanan, while the trains shared the tracks with the steam powered Rimbo trains of Stockholm–Roslagens Järnvägar (SRJ) between Djursholms Ösby and Stockholms östra railway station.
 From Östra station, the Djursholm trains had their own tram track ending closer to the city centre, at Engelbrektsplan.

-Djursholm's Ösby railway station in 1926 with the DjB tracks turning to the right towards central Djursholm.
+Djursholms Ösby railway station in 1926 with the DjB tracks turning to the right towards central Djursholm.

 A second line, in the western parts of Djursholm, was opened in 1910, terminating in Altorp.
 The original plan was to connect the two lines in the north, allowing for passengers to ride all the way around Djursholm, but the newer line was eventually drawn to the new neighbourhood of Näsbypark in Täby Municipality instead.

 DjB was eventually taken over by SRJ, which in turn was nationalised in 1959.
 The southern parts of the former SRJ network, including Djusholmsbanan, was in turn taken over by Storstockholms lokaltrafik (SL) some years later.
 SL gave its part of the former SRJ network the new name Roslagsbanan.
 In the mid-20th Century, all of these lines had been electrified.

-The tram tracks to Engelbrektsplan were closed in 1960 but instead, passengers coming to Stockholm Östra station has a connection to the Stockholm metro through the adjacent Tekniska högskolan metro station since 1973.
+The tram tracks to Engelbrektsplan were closed in 1960 but instead, passengers coming to Stockholm Östra station has a connection to the Stockholm Metro through the adjacent Tekniska högskolan metro station since 1973.

-The oldest line, between Djursholms Ösby and Eddavägen, was closed in 1976, due to low passenger numbers in the relatively sparsely populated garden town.
+The oldest line, between and Eddavägen, was closed in 1976, due to low passenger numbers in the relatively sparsely populated garden town.